espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 * Bluetooth LE Serial devices (Nordic UART Service) like Espruino are not treated as serial port devices by Windows.
 If the IDE's connection menu shows devices beginning with the word `COM` (eg. `COM5`), they are not your device and connecting to them won't work.
-* If using Windows 8.1/10 or later you'll need to pair your Espruino device using the Windows Bluetooth menu before it'll appear in the Web IDE.
+* If using Windows 8.1/10 or later you'll need to pair your Espruino device using the Windows Bluetooth menu before it'll appear in the Web IDE. **This is not needed for Web Bluetooth devices**
 * If you're using a Bluetooth dongle with Windows 10 you should use Windows' built-in Bluetooth software, rather than installing the software that came with your Bluetooth Dongle.
 Often the Bluetooth dongle's software will not pair